tmswfrk/bicycle-water-cooler/content/travel/Switzerland/Tour_2024/index.md

 ---
 title: "The Living Postcard that is Switzerland"
 date: 2024-11-11T08:31:48-07:00
-description: "An introspective look into cycling in Switzerland in 2024"
+description: "Ever wondered what it's like to ride your bike in Switzerland?
+Check out my introspective look into how it was for me on a cycling holiday trip for my birthday in 2024."
 image: "furka"
 categories: ["Bike Travel"]
 tags: ["Switzerland"]
 keywords: [
-  "Cycling in Switzerland"
+  "Cycling in Switzerland",
+  "Big mountain cycling climbs of Switzerland", "Variety of climates and roads in Switzerland", "Traveling by train through Switzerland",
 ]
 draft: false
 resources: